artemist/blog/_drafts/journald-1.md

 ## Overview
 Anything related to Linux quickly turns into a huge rabbit hole.
 I could certainly write articles on many of the This is mostly from my own experimentation.
-If you have more inforomation and noticed an error, please contact me.
+If you have more information and noticed an error, please contact me.
 I'd be happy to correct anything.